 The sea is good for swimming all year round but especially in summer from May to August because of the mild waves, the water temperature and the beach guard team that works from 05:00 to 20:00 every day to ensure tourist safety.
 Other activities here are fishing, water-skiing, diving and yachting.
-Most beaches are easily accessible including the famous beach used by American soldiers as a RR base, China Beach (or My Khe Beach).
+Most beaches are easily accessible including the famous beach used by American soldiers as a RR base, My Khe Beach.

 This is a long strand with excellent views of the nearby Marble Mountains.
 Nam O Beach which is 17 kilometers northwest of Danang offers environmental boat rides to places like Hoa Bac and Hoa Bang.
 My Khe Beach is very popular among natives and tourists alike and offers many outdoor activities as well as featuring many hotels and restaurants.

 Da Nang Cathedral was built by French priest Louis Vallet in 1923, with a pink-painted edifice that earns its reputation as one of the most unique catholic churches in Vietnam.
 Standing at 70 metres, it’s also known as Con Ga Church (Rooster Church) due to the imposing bell tower that’s topped with a rooster weathercock.